Ak11rA/CalExtractor/README.md

 Some scripts to manager calendar synchronization between different calendar platforms.

 - config.py         # General configuration for all scripts (access tokens, calendar names etc.)
-- SyncFileTo365.py  # This script reads an .ics calendar file and writes all entries to a Office 365 calendar defined in config.py.
+- main.py         # This script downloads an .ics calendar file and writes all entries to a Office 365 and/or Google calendar.
 All content of this calendar is deleted first.

-- SyncFileToFcal.py # This script reads an .ics calendar file and writes all entries to a Google calendar defined in config.py.
-All content of this calendar is deleted first.
+There is also a docker image available: https://hub.docker.com/repository/docker/ak1ras/calextractor/general

 ## Read an ICS file and sync your calendar

+#### configure ics file location

+`# ical file configuration
+cs_filename = 'Cal_File.ics'                # internal name of the ical file to download and sync ics_url = 'https://drive.google.com/uc?export=download&id=XXX'  # URL to download the ical file from`

 ### sync to Office 365

 #### configure config.py and run SynFileTo365.py

-The ics file should be in a OneDrive folder accessible to the python script.

-Configure these values in config.py:

-`o365_credentials`
-`o365_tenant_id`
-`o365_calendar_name`
-`o365_resource`

 Office 365 has to be configured to access the API.

+`# O365 connection credentials
+o365_credentials = ('xxx', 'yyy')
+o365_tenant_id = 'zzz'
+o365_calendar_name='My Synced Cal'           # O365 calendar to sync to
+o365_resource='address@email.org'            # O365 user name`

 See:
 https://github.com/O365/python-o365#authentication